DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-08-17-plan-to-build.md

 We need to reduce scope and deliver the service in stages.

-## Stage 1: Eligibility first
+## Stage 1: Eligibility and step-by-step

-The smallest part of the service that can deliver benefits is the eligibility screener at the beginning.
+The smallest parts of the service that can independently deliver benefits are:

+- the eligibility screener at the beginning
+- the step-by-step overview

+### Step-by-step

+We can independently write, test and iterate the step-by-step.
+It can be made available on GOV.UK long before the service is ready.

+### Eligibility screener

-We can use this to direct people to the correct form to download - public or employer, and the screener will prevent people from downloading and completing fields unnecessarily.
+We can use the eligibility screener at the beginning to direct people to the correct form to download - public or employer, and the screener will prevent people from downloading and completing fields unnecessarily.

 With this build we would have: